networknext/next/docs/source/introduction.rst

 All you have to do is integrate our SDK and we'll fix network performance issues before anybody notices.

 Network Next.
-Relax and leave network the monitoring to us.
+Relax and leave network the monitoring to us :)